-By far the best type of fertilizer for elephant ear plants is one with a 20-10-20 ratio that has been formulated specifically for elephant ears, like this one from Amazon or this one from Master Blend.
+By far the best type of fertilizer for elephant ear plants is one with a 20-10-20 ratio.
+If you can, use one that has been formulated specifically for elephant ears, like this one from Amazon or this one from Master Blend.

 Caring for elephant ears in pots

 Growing elephant ears from bulbs planted in pots is the easiest way to do it.

 Indoor elephant ear plants should be watered on a very regular and consistent basis especially in winter when home Hvac can dry the air.